 Hey there!
 I'm a Computer Science major at Princeton University minoring in Physics and Statistics & Machine Learning.
 I'm interested in and have experience with machine learning, econometrics, autonomous vehicles, web development, and quantum computing.
 I love learning about new technologies in my free time, as well as running, rock climbing, and investing in the stock market.
 Check out my projects below, and find more information about me by clicking the links in the navbar.
 Feel free to drop me a line!

-Statistics and ML
+Stats and ML

 Detecting exoplanets with machine learning.

 To train and evaluate exoplanet detection models, we used data from the Kepler space telescope, which includes flux (light intensity) measurements from several thousand stars over time, as well as a binary variable indicating whether each of them has one or more exoplanets.
 Our first analysis uses a standard exoplanet detection technique called box least squares.
 In our second analysis, we construct several features from each time series and run these features through several "classic" (i.e. not deep learning) machine learning classifiers.
 In our last analysis, we explore two deep learning methods.

 Core seeks to provide individuals looking to overcome opiate and other drug addictions with strong and supportive connections with volunteer mentors.
 At the same time, it fills another need -- many college students, retirees, and moderately unfulfilled professionals are looking for a way to help bring about positive change without wasting time on transportation or prep.
 Core brings a human-centered, meaningful volunteer experience opportunity directly to people in the form of an app.
 Our website won the "Best Use of Facebook API" at HackMIT 2018.

 Compiling quantum languages into the XACC intermediate representation.